 In addition to my public and academic lectures, I often get invited to do health and wellness segments on a local TV station.
 Here are some of my segments so you can see my speech and presentation style:

-September 19th, 2014 – The State of Behavioral Health Care, State Leadership Conference
+September 22nd, 2017 – The State of Behavioral Health, NM State Leadership Conference

 September 12th, 2014 – The Teen Brain: Still Under Construction, State Foster Parent Conference

 September 9th, 2014 – ADHD Across the Age Spectrum, Local NAMI (National Association for Mental Illness) chapter lecture series

 August 19th, 2014 – Update on Depression, live TV segment on KASA 2 In The Morning Show

 August 5th, 2014 – Social Media Induced Depression, live TV segment on KASA 2 In The Morning Show

 August 2nd, 2014 – The Teen Brain: Still Under Construction, State Mission Graduate Annual Conference

 July 23rd, 2014 – Balance for Stay at Home Moms, live TV segment on KASA 2 In The Morning Show

 July 7th, 2014 – Natural Remedies for Depression, live TV segment on KASA 2 In The Morning Show

 June 23rd, 2014 – The Secret to Happiness, live TV segment on KASA 2 In The Morning Show